 Once you’ve installed the Chrome extension, simply highlight the header to which you want to add the anchor link.
 Then click the small Anchor Link Chrome extension icon in the browser toolbar.

 Creates an anchor ID in the background (derived from the header name).
 In this case: # Header_1.
 When you click the icon, it automatically copies it to the clipboard.

 Step 2- Add an Anchor Link

 Then go to the text to which you want to add an anchor link, create a hyperlink as usual, and press “Paste”.

 And that’s It!
 The Chrome extension helps make it quick and easy without relying on any third-party plug-ins.

 As you can see, there are many creative ways to add anchor links to WordPress.
 Some are lighter than others.
-Posting much longer content helps visitors get to the content they want right away.
-We’ve also noticed that anchor links help find “menu jumps” in SERPs, which helps increase CTR on your organic list.
+For example, posting much longer content helps visitors get to the content they want right away.

 Do you already use anchor links on your WordPress site?
 If so, we would love to hear your experiences or thoughts.
 If you have any difficulties, please join our Theme Rally Community to ask your questions.